 Importance: Why Hair Growth Knowledge Matters Today

-• Rising discussion around stress-related hair changes
+• Rising discussions around stress-related hair changes

-• Growing interest in evidence-based hair and skin education
+• Interest in evidence-based hair care knowledge

 Hair Structure: How Hair Is Formed

-• Cuticle: The outer protective layer made of overlapping cells
+• Cuticle: Outer protective layer

-Table: Hair Structure Layers and Their Roles
+Hair Structure Layers and Functions

 Hair LayerLocationPrimary Function